A Guide To Eating Disorders And Treatment

 What are eating disorders?

 According to the American Psychological Association (APA), eating disorders are characterized by patterns of maladaptive thoughts and behaviors surrounding food.
-Eating disorders can harm one’s well-being and may be life-threatening.
+Eating disorders can harm one’s well-being and may be life-threatening due to the impacts they can have on eating behaviors.

 People do not choose to have eating disorders.
 They are biologically influenced conditions often shaped by a combination of genetics, social factors, and psychological influences.
 The APA estimates that 20 million women and 10 million men experience an eating disorder at some point.
 These statistics show that eating disorders are pervasive and not confined to gender.

-Below are a few of the most commonly diagnosed eating disorders in children, teens, and adults.
+Below are a few of the most commonly diagnosed eating disorders in childhood, adolescence, and young adulthood.

 Anorexia nervosa

-Anorexia nervosa is associated with restrictive eating, potentially combined with excessive exercise to change body weight or size.
+Anorexia nervosa is associated with restrictive food intake, potentially combined with excessive exercise to change body size or weight.
 Other symptoms of anorexia include:

 • Distorted body image or self-image, dependent on perceptions of body weight